vinkla/hashids/CONTRIBUTING.md

 ## Guidelines

-* Please follow the [PSR-2 Coding Standard](http://php-fig.org/psr/psr-2) and [PHP-FIG Naming Conventions](http://php-fig.org/bylaws/psr-naming-conventions).
+- Please follow the [PSR-2 Coding Style Guide](http://www.php-fig.org/psr/psr-2), enforced by [StyleCI](https://styleci.io).
-* Ensure that the current tests pass, and if you've added something new, add the tests where relevant.
+- Ensure that the current tests pass, and if you've added something new, add the tests where relevant.
-* Remember that we follow [SemVer](http://semver.org).
-If you are changing the behavior, or the public api, you may need to update the docs.
-* Send a coherent commit history, making sure each individual commit in your pull request is meaningful.
-If you had to make multiple intermediate commits while developing, please [squash](https://git-scm.com/book/en/Git-Tools-Rewriting-History) them before submitting.
+- Send a coherent commit history, making sure each individual commit in your pull request is meaningful.
-* You may also need to [rebase](https://git-scm.com/book/en/Git-Branching-Rebasing) to avoid merge conflicts.
+- You may need to [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) to avoid merge conflicts.
+- If you are changing the behavior, or the public api, you may need to update the docs.
+- Please remember that we follow [SemVer](http://semver.org).

 ## Running Tests